-Students who will be doing an internship or research project within the EU/EEA are in many cases eligible for an Erasmus+ scholarship (Erasmus Traineeship grant) as a contribution to the addtional living and travel costs.
-The general grant amount is determined by the Dutch National Agency, the Nuffic, and is linked to the country of destination.
+Students who will be doing a traineeship (internship or research project) within Europe are in many cases eligible for an Erasmus+ Traineeship Grant as a contribution to the additional living and travel costs.
+The general grant amount is determined by the European Commission and the Dutch national agency, the Nuffic, and is linked to the country of destination.

 The following is also important to consider: